freeseek/mocha/wdl/README.md

 Not all files will be needed and which ones are needed will be defined by the analysis mode selected

 For Illumina data you will need to provide a CSV manifest file, a BPM manifest file, and an EGT cluster file.
 Illumina provides these files for their arrays <a href="https://support.illumina.com/array/downloads.html">here</a> or through their customer support.
 You will need to make sure you are using the correct manifest and cluster files or else the behavior will be undefined.
-All Illumina arrays should be supported
+All Illumina arrays should be supported.
+Notice that some custom Illumina arrays, such as the Global Screening Array + Multi Disease (GSAMD), are extensions of more mainstream Illumina arrays, such as the Global Screening Array (GSA).
+A manifest file for the latter will likely worker for data from the former, but you will end up missing some custom probes in doing so.
+Illumina only provides manifest files for custom arrays through their customer support.

 For Affymetrix data you will need to provide a CSV manifest file.
 If you are providing CEL files you will need to provide an XML option file and then a ZIP file including all the files listed within the XML option file.
 You will need to manually create the ZIP file.
 Alternatively, you can also provide a mix of SNP posterior files containing cluster information and either CHP files or calls TXT and summary TXT files containing genotype and intensities information, all files that can be generated with apt-probeset-genotype or the apt-genotype-axiom <a href="https://www.thermofisher.com/us/en/home/life-science/microarray-analysis/microarray-analysis-partners-programs/affymetrix-developers-network/affymetrix-power-tools.html">Affymetrix Power Tools</a> softwares.
 However, only analysis types AxiomGT1 and birdseed are supported.
 In particular, Affymetrix arrays before the Genome-Wide Human SNP Array 6.0 are not supported